filipmachala88/filipmachala88.github.io/Snyt/README.md

 - 5th step: Validation check & Bug fixing - due to webdesign standards

 In this case I tried to focus on work with:
-- single file [font-family](https://www.w3schools.com/cssref/pr_font_font-family.asp) which were free to use
+- Single file [font-family](https://www.w3schools.com/cssref/pr_font_font-family.asp) which were free to use
-- icons as single `.svg` file (without export)
+- Icons as single `.svg` file (without export)

 ## Result

 Full properly working responsive website prepared to place on web server

 Page benefits:
-- responsive webpage will be good looking in every device
+- Responsive webpage will be good looking in every device
-- original webpapge shouldnt be endangered by copyright
+- Original webpapge shouldnt be endangered by copyright
-- simple light code webpage doesnt slow server
+- Simple light code webpage doesnt slow server
-- good looking code can be easly used or edited by another web developer
+- Good looking code can be easly used or edited by another web developer

 Page negatives:
-- page is created only for presentation purpose not for marketing purpose
+- Page is created only for presentation purpose not for marketing purpose
-- page does not have database so text is hardly possible to change
+- Page does not have database so text is hardly possible to change

 > If you have problems with showing some fonts or images properly, try to pause or turn off 3rd programs like [AdBlock](https://getadblock.com/en/)